 - The owner of the VPS is not limited in the choice of technology.

 - Having your own IP address.

-The disadvantages can include:
+The disadvantages of virtual servers can include:

 - Difficult to manage at the beginning.
 Setting up a virtual server requires system administration skills and working with the command line.